sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 ### Traditional computer instance

+{{% notice note %}}
-_**NOTE**: The remainder of this guide describes on-disk configuration.
+**NOTE**: The remainder of this guide describes on-disk configuration.
 If you are using an ephemeral computer instance, you can use `sensu-backend start --help` to see examples of etcd command line flags.
-The configuration file entries in the rest of this guide translate to `sensu-backend` flags._
+The configuration file entries in the rest of this guide translate to `sensu-backend` flags.
+{{% /notice %}}

 #### Sensu backend configuration

 The examples in this section are configuration snippets from `/etc/sensu/backend.yml` using a three-node cluster.
 The nodes are named `backend-1`, `backend-2` and `backend-3` with IP addresses `10.0.0.1`, `10.0.0.2` and `10.0.0.3`, respectively.

+{{% notice note %}}
-_**NOTE**: This backend configuration assumes you have set up and installed the sensu-backend on all the nodes used in your cluster.
-Follow the [Install Sensu][14] guide if you have not already done this._
+**NOTE**: This backend configuration assumes you have set up and installed the sensu-backend on all the nodes used in your cluster.
+Follow the [Install Sensu](../../installation/install-sensu/) guide if you have not already done this.
+{{% /notice %}}

 **backend-1**